JimDesu/basis-lang/spec.md

 **Visibility and nesting.** A subcommand is visible from the body it is declared in and from any deeper bodies nested within that body — including the bodies of sibling subcommands and the bodies of subcommands nested deeper.
 Subcommands may nest: a subcommand's body may contain its own `.sub` declarations at the top, and those nested subcommands follow the same scoping discipline against their immediate enclosing body.
 A nested subcommand resolves names through its lexical chain: itself (for recursion), its siblings within the same enclosing body, and any subcommand visible at any outer enclosing body along the chain to the outermost enclosing command.
 The visibility chain follows the lexical nesting structure; it does not extend to the module or any other command.

-**Two design purposes.** Subcommands serve two needs that would otherwise require separate language features:
+**Two design purposes.** Subcommands serve two needs:

 1. **Helper commands internal to a command.** Many algorithms have a clean specification at the call boundary but an implementation that wants a private helper — a tail-recursive version with an accumulator, a worker function not exposed in the module's public surface, a body that wants to be expressed as several cooperating commands without polluting the module's namespace.
 The factorial-with-accumulator example above is the canonical case: `factorial` exposes the simple input-and-result signature its callers expect, while `factorialAcc` carries the tail-recursive implementation as a private helper, threading the productive `'r` slot through each recursive call.

-2. **Ad-hoc scoping for `@` and `@!` blocks.** Basis has no unnamed block scope.
-Where another language might introduce one to ensure a destructor fires, Basis uses a subcommand whose frame retirement triggers the `@` and `@!` blocks registered within it:
+2. **Ad-hoc scoping for cleanup.** A subcommand's frame retirement fires the `@` and `@!` blocks registered within it, bounding cleanup to a region smaller than the enclosing command's body.
+The **scope block** (§3.17) serves this directly, establishing the same retirement boundary inline — without a separate signature, parameter threading, or call:

    ```
    .cmd processFile: String path =
-       .sub useFile: String filepath =
+       .scope
-           #handle <- openFile: filepath
+           #handle <- openFile: path
-           @ closeHandle: handle      ; fires when useFile returns
+           @ closeHandle: handle      ; fires at scope end
            process: handle

-       useFile: path
        ; closeHandle has already fired here
    ```

-   The subcommand's frame retires when `useFile:` returns; the `@`-block registered in its body fires at that retirement.
-The enclosing command continues with the resource released.
-The pattern is uniform for any cleanup whose scope is smaller than the enclosing command's body.

-Both purposes are served by the same mechanism — a lexically scoped command whose frame creates a fresh `@`/`@!` registration context — without introducing a separate ad-hoc-scope construct.
+   A subcommand suits a bounded region only when that region also needs its own parameters or recursion; for pure scoping, a `.scope` block is the lighter tool.

+The helper-command purpose is the subcommand's primary one; pure ad-hoc scoping is the province of the scope block (§3.17), the language's dedicated unnamed-block-scope construct.

 ### 3.13 Frame-Exit Hooks: `@` and `@!`

-A command body may register inline cleanup that runs at frame retirement using the `@` and `@!` **block markers**.
+A command body may register inline cleanup that runs at scope end — frame retirement, or the close of an enclosing `.scope` block (§3.17) — using the `@` and `@!` **block markers**.
 The forms are:

 ```
 .cmd processFile: String path =